KDE/documentation-develop-kde-org/content/docs/plasma/widget/qml.md

 {{< sections >}}
 {{< section-left >}}

 If we want to draw a colored rectangle, we can easily do so with [Rectangle](http://doc.qt.io/qt-5/qml-qtquick-rectangle.html).
-For other properties of the Rectangle, like border color and width, read it's [page in the QML Documentation](http://doc.qt.io/qt-5/qml-qtquick-rectangle.html).
+For other properties of the Rectangle, like border color and width, read its [page in the QML Documentation](http://doc.qt.io/qt-5/qml-qtquick-rectangle.html).

 {{< /section-left >}}
 {{< section-right >}}